pjaos/retirement_finances/setup_savings_accounts.md

 - Owner

   You may select the owner of this account from the drop down list.
-This is either you or your partner.
+This is either you, your partner or Joint.

 - Interest rate